If Bees Disappear, Will We Starve?

 It is generally proposed that bees are responsible for a third of the food we eat, but it's not always easy to work out how this figure was calculated.

-But what about other crops?
+But what about other foods?

 Wind pollinated crops